 Archaeologists believe that the spheres were created by specialized artisans, using stone tools such as hammers and chisels to carve the basic shape, then smoothed out and polished.
 In some cases, you can see drawings that were carved into the surface.

 Though many of the stone spheres were moved, researchers have found that they were often arranged in lines or triangles.
-But Finca 6 revealed two groups of spheres in a straight line, parallel to each other, oriented east-west and approximately 130 meters apart.
+But Finca 6 revealed two groups of stone spheres in a straight line, parallel to each other, oriented east-west and approximately 130 meters apart.
 But why?

 There are no definite answers, but there’s a LOT of mythology and conjecture surrounding these icons of Costa Rica’s cultural identity.